Many people shuddered at the thought of setting up a blog.

 3. How To Promote The Products?

-Now time to go to the crucial part – how exactly should you write?
+Now time for the crucial part – how exactly should you write?

 1. Write Reviews